How do you pronounce her surname?

 Hey, I’m Sarah Doman, it’s a tricky surname and is none of the following: Doo-man, D’man, or (my favourite) Doberman.
-This is how you say it- just like the word Roman by with a D. So now that’s out of the way – let’s get into it!
+This is how you say it- just like the word Roman but with a D. So now that’s out of the way – let’s get into it!

-If you are thinking about booking me to work with you in your pregnancy or to help you with your young child, these are intense and intimate periods in our lives, so I think it’s important that we get to know each other a little better.
+If you are thinking about booking me to work with you in your pregnancy or to help you with your young child, or to work with your early years setting, these all require us working in close proximity, so I think it’s important that we get to know each other a little better.

-I have always been rubbish at keeping secrets and the best part of the work I do is I get to tell the best kept secrets in the world:
+My favourite part of the work I do is I get to tell the best-kept secrets in the world:

 ‘’There is a secret in our culture and it is not that birth is painful but that women are strong’’